Hiroshima Castle (Hiroshima-jo)

 History

-Mori Terumoto, a powerful daimyo (local feudal lord), built the castle in 1589.
-After his defeat in the Battle of Sekigahara (1600), his former ally Fukushima Masanori took over the castle.
+Mori Terumoto (1553 - 1625), a powerful daimyo (local feudal lord), built the Hiroshima Castle (Hiroshima-jo) in 1589.
+It took until 1599 to finish the project.
+The castle grounds covered an area at that time of nearly 900,000 square meters, which made it one of the largest in the country.
+This castle town laid the foundation for the future city of Hiroshima.
+The Mori Clan ruled at that time over most of the Chugoku region.
+After his defeat in the Battle of Sekigahara (1600), his former ally daimyo Fukushima Masanori (1561 - 1624) took over the castle and Mori Terumoto was evicted.
+Asano Nagaakira (1586 - 1632), the previous lord of Wakayama Castle, became the new daimyo of Hiroshima Castle in 1619.
+The Fukushima and Asano clans lived there in total for twelve generations.
 In 1617 a huge flood caused major damage to the structure of Hiroshima Castle.
 It was rebuilt 2 years later.
-Hiroshima-jo survived the Meiji Restoration and became a National Treasure in 1931.
+Hiroshima-jo survived the Meiji Restoration and became a military base for the Imperial Army.
+It got the status of a National Treasure in 1931.
 During World War 2 the castle was destroyed by the atomic bomb explosion on the 6th of August 1945.
 In 1958 the decision was made to reconstruct the castle in ferro-concrete.
-In 1994 the reconstruction of the wooden outer citadel was completed.
-These days the restoration efforts are focused on the Ninomaru (second circle of defense incl. the main gate).
+For the 400th anniversary in 1989, the whole interior was renovated.
+In 1994 the reconstruction of the wooden outer citadel and the Tamon-yagura, Hira-yagura, and Taiko-yagura buildings were completed.
+These days the restoration efforts are focused on the Ninomaru (second circle of defense including the main gate).

 Location

-Hiroshima Castle (Hiroshima-jo) is located in the city Hiroshima near the Peace Park.
+Hiroshima Castle (Hiroshima-jo) is located in the city of Hiroshima near the Peace Memorial Park and Shukkeien Garden.

 How to get to Hiroshima Castle?